 Planning your meals ahead of time will save you money, time, and from that awful experience of staring into an empty fridge when you’re verging on hanger territory, wondering “what do i want to eat?”

 It may help you to do some food journaling first track when you’re eating and what you’re eating before you even start your meal plan.
-Then you can look at your previous week and try to schechedule out changes in your meal plan that you’d like to implement.
-If you need help with your food journaling and meal accountability, we can help!
-We offer nutrition check-ins, access to meal planning services, and exclusive recipes to our members.
-Book a call to sign up and get these awesome benefits!
+Then you can look at your previous week and try to schedule out changes in your meal plan that you’d like to implement.

 If meal planning for an entire week seems daunting, start with one day a week, then build from that!
 It may also help to put your plan up on the wall so you can add to it throughout the week.